 3 ackground: Wound healing through second intention was prone to issues.
-As a result, there is a high need in veterinary medicine for medicines that hasten the healing of secondary wounds.
-These studies demonstrate the effect of autogenic, allogenic and heterogenic PRP on healing of wounds.
+As a result, there is a strong need in veterinary medicine for therapies that hasten the healing of secondary wounds.
+These studies demonstrate the effect of autogenic, allogenic, and heterogenic PRP on healing of wounds.

 Methods: Six rabbits weighing (1.8-2.5 kg), blood samples were collected from the rabbits and goats.
 Skin markings of 1cm in diameter were made on dorsal midlines.
-These wounds were allocated into four groups, control, autogenic, allogenic and heterogenic PRP treated groups.
+These wounds were allocated into four groups, control, autogenic, allogenic, and heterogenic PRP treated groups.
 Planimetric monitoring to determine the diameter (mm) and histologically were performed at 3,7,15, and 21 days after injury.

-Results: Clinically, on day fifteen there were improvements in wound contraction in Auto and Allo PRP groups, better than control.
-There was slight improvement in the heteroPRP group.
-After 21 days of wounding, the Auto and AlloPRP group's wounds were completely closed.
-Histopathologically, after 1 week, the AutoPRP and AlloPRP groups revealed scab formation.
-However, in the XenoPRP and control groups the thick scab covers the incision line.
+Results: Clinically, on day fifteen there were improvements in wound contraction in the Auto and Allo PRP groups, better than control.
+There was slight improvement in the Hetero PRP group.
+After 21 days of wounding, the Auto and AlloPRP group's wounds were fully healed.
+Histologically, after 1 week, the AutoPRP and AlloPRP groups revealed scab formation.
+However, in the XenoPRP and control groups the a thick scab covered the incision line.
 After 2nd week of post wounding, the two treated groups were nearly similar compared with the XenoPRP and control group including scab detachment.
-At the end of the 3rd week, The NS group revealed scab formation partially detached.
-While all treated showed a complete regeneration of the epidermis layer, newly formed hair follicles beneath the regenerated epidermis layer.
+At the end of the 3rd week, The NS group revealed partially detached scab formation.
+While all treated showed a complete regeneration of the epidermis layer, new hair follicles beneath the regenerated epidermis.

-Conclusion: For the promotion of wound repair processes, autogenic additionally allogenicPRP therapy may be a straightforward, affordable, and successful option.
+Conclusion: For the promotion of wound repair processes, Autogenic and Allogenic PRP therapy may represent a straightforward, affordable, and successful option.